Contents

 This might be one of the most essential Venice travel tips!
 Even after banning cruise ships from docking in the city’s port, Venice has decided to go even further to combat overtourism.

-Starting in 2023, the city of Venice is establishing a reservation system to manage the number of tourists coming into the city.
 The plan is to charge day-tripping visitors on a sliding scale depending on how busy the time of year is and confirm your reservation before you enter the city.

 As of now, the reservation system isn’t set up yet, but I’ll be keeping this area updated as more information becomes available.